xnuinside/pypi_tools_bot/README.md

     You can setup for how many days you want to have statistic with defining days numbers after command.
     Example: */stats:10 gino* Bot will send to you download statistic for 10 days.

+- **/plot package_name**

+    Description: return plot with download statistic for last 5 days

+    You can setup for how many days you want to have statistic with defining days numbers after command.
+    Example: */plot:10 gino* Bot will send to you download statistic for 10 days.

 - **/search package_name**